Daywards/firebase-typescript/README.md

 ## Antigravity Workflow & Cloud Console Setup

-> To get a good overview of the [Antigravity](https://antigravity.google/) coding workflow supported by this template, and the Firebase and GCP Cloud Console workflows needed to deploy and monitor, **watch the detailed walkthrough**: [Firebase & Typescript FTW](https://daywards.com/media/the-case-for-firebase/firebase--typescript-ftw)
+> To get a good overview of the [Antigravity](https://antigravity.google/) coding workflow supported by this template, and the Firebase and GCP Cloud Console workflows needed to deploy and monitor, **watch the detailed walkthrough**: [Firebase, Antigravity & Typescript FTW](https://daywards.com/media/the-case-for-firebase/firebase-antigravity-typescript-ftw)

 ---